Queenie-abosede/Skills-To-Career-Mentorship/README.md

 2. Customer Service Team should Strengthen your first-contact resolution rate and ensure faster escalation for Fiber Optic complaints.
 Implement a follow-up system for customers who call more than once within 30 days.
 Train agents on empathy and proactive retention techniques to address “attitude” as a churn reason.
 3. Finance Head Team Model the financial impact of reducing churn by 5–10% within the high-value Fiber Optic segment to justify budget for retention campaigns.
 Re-assess pricing strategy for month-to-month customers, offering bundles that increase retention without significantly affecting ARPU.
 Allocate funds to improve service reliability, as this directly influences revenue retention.
 4. Product and Service Team should prioritize quality improvements in the Fiber Optic offering—speed consistency, uptime, and installation experience.
 Redesign product bundles to include online backup, offers, or loyalty benefits to increase value perception.
 Review and enhance the month-to-month contract experience with flexible but attractive upgrade paths.
 5. CEO/Executive Management should adopt a company-wide churn reduction strategy that aligns marketing, customer service, product, and technical teams.
 Invest in service reliability enhancements, especially for Fiber Optic customers.
 Set quarterly churn-reduction KPIs and prioritize retention as a top-level strategic initiative to protect revenue and competitive positioning.

+## Limitation
+Analyzing population impact was difficult due to the "one-to-many" relationship between cities and zip codes, preventing clean data aggregation.

 ## 📂 Files Included